ewilan-riviere/memorandum/docs/guides/create-local-network.md

-# 🖧 Local network between computers
+# 🖧 Networking: share directory

 **Goal** : explain how to establish a local network between to computers with Python